 Treating Head Lice

 However, there has been research in a new area of lice treatment.
 Scientists studying lice at the University of Utah found that lice die when exposed to heated air, as long as the air falls within a specific airflow and temperature.
-This led to the development of the AirAllé medical device, FDA-cleared and clinically proven to kill live lice and more than 99 percent of eggs.
+This led to the development of the AirAllé medical device, FDA-cleared and clinically proven to kill hatched lice and more than 99 percent of eggs.
 The device uses warm air to dehydrate the lice and eggs, depriving them of the humidity needed to survive.
-Humidity is a critical factor for lice; the optimal humidity for survival is in the range of 70–90 percent; they cannot survive when this value falls below 40 percent.
+Humidity is a critical factor for lice; the optimal humidity for survival is in the range of 70–90 percent; exactly the humidity of the human head.
+Lice cannot survive when this value falls below 40 percent.